HoneyOak/Optimising-LLMs/README.md

 # Optimizing LLMs
-we use dspy to optimize llm to better answer certain types of questions dspy does .. to improve llm performance
+This project shows the steps to optimise a Large Language Model (LLM) employing DSPy in order to better suit a specifc question-answering domain. dspy does:
+-Prompt omptimisation through MIPROv2 -Retrieval-Augmented Generation (RAG) to provide answers based on context -Local embeddings to make retrieving documents efficent -Testing and evaulation on a specific dataset to improve llm performance

 ## prompt optimization
 dspy optimization info
 and how it works - tests llms on questions